TaokyleYT/PUCTF25-Digital_Instrumentality_Project-Writeup/README.md

 that doesn't seem to be a flag at all! what should we do?\
 well recall the hints, let's try XOR

-(btw here is when you know Karma's 2T1L is a lie, its either 3L or a 2L1T)

 however, XOR cipher requires a key, what can it be?\
 well do you recall the delimiter we ditched? lets try 09 as a key